Kinto/kinto-http.py/README.rst

 .. code-block:: python

     # You can pass a python dictionary to create the record
-    # bucket='default' can be ommited since it's the default value
+    # bucket='default' can be omitted since it's the default value

     client.create_record(data={'id': 1234, status: 'done', title: 'Todo #1'},
                          collection='todos', bucket='default')